lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 transactionID field, then it MUST populate the transactionID field if the message contains a KemCiphertextInfo field.
 In all other cases the server MAY set transactionID field of the response.

-Note: With KEM-based message protection the transactionID is used to ensure domain-separation of the derived shared secret key, see {{sect-5.1.3.4}}.

 For transactions that consist of more than just a single request/response pair, the rules are as follows.
 Clients SHOULD